Manchester: Geography

 The River Mersey flows through the south of Manchester.
-Much of the inner city, especially in the south, is flat, offering extensive views from many highrise buildings in the city of the foothills and moors of the Pennines, which can often be capped with snow in the winter months.
-Manchester's geographic features were highly influential in its early development as the world's first industrial city.
-These features are its climate, its proximity to a seaport at Liverpool, the availability of waterpower from its rivers, and its nearby coal reserves.
+Much of the inner city, especially in the south, is flat, offering views from many highrise buildings in the city of the foothills and moors of the Pennines, which can often be capped with snow in the winter.
+Manchester's climate, its proximity to a seaport at Liverpool, the availability of waterpower from its rivers, and its nearby coal reserves were highly influential in its early development as an industrial city.

 For purposes of the Office for National Statistics, Manchester forms the most populous settlement within the Greater Manchester Urban Area, the United Kingdom's second-largest conurbation.
 There is a mix of high-density urban and suburban locations.
 The largest open space in the city, at around 260 ha, is Heaton Park.
 Manchester is contiguous on all sides with several large settlements, except for a small section along its southern boundary with Cheshire.
 The M60 and M56 motorways pass through Northenden and Wythenshawe respectively in the south of Manchester.
 Heavy rail lines enter the city from all directions, the principal destination being Manchester Piccadilly station, the city's largest railway terminus, and the second-busiest in Great Britain outside of London.

 Manchester lies at the centre of the North West Green Belt.
 This reduces urban sprawl, prevents towns in the conurbation from further convergence, protects the identity of outlying communities, and preserves nearby countryside.
 It is achieved by restricting inappropriate development within the designated areas and imposing stricter conditions on permitted building.
-Due to being already highly urban, the city contains limited portions of protected green-belt area within greenfield throughout the borough, with minimal development opportunities, at Clayton Vale, Heaton Park, Chorlton Water Park along with the Chorlton Ees & Ivy Green nature reserve and the floodplain surrounding the River Mersey, as well as the southern area around Manchester Airport.
+Being highly urban, the borough contains limited protected greenfield land with minimal development opportunities.